gerlichlab/tracebot/README.md

 **Setting up microscope PC (Nikon)**

-Start the automation software (remember this has to be in the same folder as the robot PC is running from):
+Start the automation software (remember this has to be in the same folder as the robot PC is running from), from the Tracebot code folder and with Tracebot's virtual environment activated:
 ```
-conda activate /path/to/local/env
-cd /path/to/shared/folder
-python tracebot/auto_image_nikon_jobs.py
+python ./auto_image_nikon_jobs.py
 ```

 In the NIS-elements software, open/edit the macro found in /path/to/shared/folder/tracebot/nikon/pythonnissync_events.mac in this repository and run it to set the two functions (pnsSetImageAvailable(), pnsWaitForImageProcessed()).
 These two functions will create two win32 events, set them and monitor them for changes.
 These two events are also read/written by auto_image_nikon_jobs.py.
 In the workflow (typically a JOBS pipeline), run these two functions as appropriate, typically pnsWaitForImageProcessed() at the start of a loop sequence, and pnsSetImageAvailable() at the end.